dlpz-SEC/dlpz-SEC/README.md

   <img src="https://img.shields.io/badge/LinkedIn-0072b1?style=for-the-badge&logo=linkedin&logoColor=white" />
 </a>

-My path through computer science has pushed me toward cybersecurity, where I’ve developed a strong interest in securing systems, understanding attack patterns, and strengthening architectures against real-world attacks.
-I’m now focused on transitioning into roles centered on security engineering, cloud identity, network defense, and AI-driven security.
-As AI-driven threats become more sophisticated, I’m building the skills to design defenses, analyze behavior, and respond effectively on the blue-team side to keep systems resilient.
+My path through computer science has pushed me toward cybersecurity, where I’ve developed a strong interest in securing systems, understanding attack patterns, and strengthening architectures against real-world threats.
+I’m now focused on roles in security engineering, cloud identity, network defense, and AI-driven security.
+As AI-driven threats become more sophisticated, I’m building the skills to design defenses, analyze behavior, and respond effectively on the blue-team side while also using AI to accelerate my learning and strengthen my capabilities in the most efficient way possible.

 ## Objective